 - Risk is something acceptable thing for a normal banking operation.
 Credit risk management plays the role of preventive measures to mitigate the probable risk or to reduce the chances of occurrence of the risk.

 - This further helps bankers to protect the valued treasure from credit unworthy customers, who may defalcate the hard-owned money of depositors.

 - Credit risk management is further important to decide on the collateral to be taken.

 - It helps bankers to make cautious decisions.

 - It predicts the level of risk carried by a prospective customer.

 - It also quantifies the risk to a certain measurable level.

 - It lowers the risk of default and saves the money of depositors.

 - It helps bankers to reduce the chances of default for similar customer categories.

-- Everything cannot be quantified on figures and such non-quantifiable factors may be material for the banks.
-Factors such as honesty, business ethics, discipline, timeliness, etc. cannot be qualified on grounds.
+- Everything cannot be quantified on figures, and such non-quantifiable factors may be material for the banks.
+Factors such as honesty, business ethics, discipline, timeliness, etc., cannot be qualified on grounds.
 The decision may turn out to be wrong in case such factors outweighs the financial factors.

-- Even if the credit rating is high, there are uncertainties prevailing in any business which may affect the repayment schedule of the customer to whom credit has been granted.
+- Even if the credit rating is high, there are uncertainties prevailing in any business, which may affect the repayment schedule of the customer to whom credit has been granted.
 In such cases, the business has to accept the loss.

 This is a guide to Credit Risk Management.
-Here we also discuss the introduction and techniques of credit risk management along with advantages and disadvantages.
+Here we discuss the introduction and techniques of credit risk management along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –